on points. She isn't on the board.

 Backyard ultra scoring is simple.
 The series layer adds strategy.
 Here's exactly how your loops turn into the championship title.

-To appear on the official Master Circuit Standings, you must record completed loops at a minimum of two of our three circuit events.
-Run one event and your points still bank — but your name doesn't unlock on the master leaderboard until you hit that second starting corral.
+To appear on the official Master Circuit Standings, you must record completed loops at a minimum of two of our four circuit events.
+Run one event and your points still bank, but your name doesn't unlock on the master leaderboard until you hit that second starting corral.

-Your score is based entirely on distance — not position, not pace.
-At Austin's Backyard and Big Bastrop, every loop you finish before the 60-minute bell earns exactly 1 point.
+Your score is based entirely on distance not position, not pace.
+At Big Bastrop, every loop you finish before the 60-minute bell earns exactly 1 point.
+At Austin's Backyard it earns you 1.1 points.

 Not all trails are equal.
 Because of the brutal terrain and sheer physical toll of the Rodeo Backyard Ultra, every completed loop is worth 1.5 points.
 Grind out a 50-miler (12 loops) at Rodeo and you're banking 18 points — not 12.